hanskosarkar/Day-6/README.md

-Project Name
+# Single Page Application

-This project is a simple one-page application built using Tailwind CSS.
+This is a single page application created using HTML and Tailwind CSS.
+It provides a responsive and modern user interface.

-Description
+## Description

 This project is a demonstration of a simple one-page application created using Tailwind CSS, a utility-first CSS framework.
 The application showcases the basic structure and design principles of a web page using Tailwind CSS classes.
 It serves as a starting point for developers interested in exploring and learning Tailwind CSS.

-Features
+## Features

-* Simple and clean one-page layout
-* Responsive design
+- Single page design for smooth navigation
+- Responsive layout for various screen sizes
+- Modern and intuitive user interface
-* Utilizes various Tailwind CSS utility classes
+- Easy customization using Tailwind CSS utility classes

-* Easy to customize and extend
+## Technologies Used

+- HTML
+- Tailwind CSS